Ginny Estupinian PhD, ABPP

 Masks the symptoms of insomnia.

-Symptom management, often perceived as more “natural.”
+Symptom management is often perceived as more “natural.”

 Effectiveness